-Any child with a diagnosis of sensory impairment can be referred to us for support.
-This includes children whose hearing thresholds are at least in the mild, moderate, severe or profound levels of hearing loss as diagnosed by an audiologist.
+Any child or young person with a diagnosis of sensory impairment can be referred to us for support.
+This includes those whose hearing thresholds are at least in the mild, moderate, severe or profound levels of hearing loss as diagnosed by an audiologist.

-For children with visual needs, their vision would be less than 6/12, diagnosed by an eye clinic and not correctable by glasses.
+For children or young people with visual needs, their vision would be less than 6/12, diagnosed by an eye clinic and not correctable by glasses.

 2 How we support you and your child

-We visit children in their home, providing support and advice to parents so that you can monitor your child's development.
+We visit children and young people in their home, providing support and advice to parents so that you can monitor your child's development.

 We hold regular meetings with audiologists, speech and language therapists, paediatricians, orthoptists, portage and social care to ensure that up-to-date information is shared between professionals.